matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 * **TFS-DC01** the Domain Controller for the **TFS Labs** Domain.
 It is also needed to allow for Certificate distribution and for Group Policy updates to the **TFS Labs** Domain.
 It is also the LDAP CDP and AIA Publishing Location. **This guide assumes that you already know how to setup a basic Active Directory Domain Controller and Domain and have done this already prior to starting this guide**.
 * **TFS-ROOT-CA** is the Offline Root Certificate Authority and it is only used to issue the Root Certificate for the **TFS Labs** Domain.
 It signs the Certificate for the Subordinate Certificate Authority only and is left offline unless there is an issue with the Subordinate Certificate Authority.
 It is not a member of the **TFS Labs** Domain and has no additional software or services installed on it.
 Once the implementation of the Certificate Authority is complete it can be shutdown (but not deleted).
 * **TFS-CA01** is the Subordinate Certificate Authority and issues all Certificates within the **TFS Labs** Domain.
 It also handles the OCSP Role and CRL roles.
 It is a **TFS Labs** Domain member.
 * **TFS-WIN10** is a Workstation that is a member of the **TFS Labs** Domain, and it is used to ensure Certificates that are issued by the two Certificate Authorities are operating correctly.
-It is also used to ensure that Group Policy deployment of these certificates are working correctly. **This guide assumes that you can configure a Windows 10 Pro Virtual Machine prior to starting this guide.**
+It is also used to ensure that Group Policy deployment of these certificates are working correctly. **This guide assumes that you can configure a Windows 10 Pro virtual machine prior to starting this guide.**

 ## Certificate Hierarchy Overview ##